-Indigenous microorganisms (or IMO) are the native microbes that live around your local environment.
+Indigenous microorganisms (or IMO for short) are the native microbes that live around your local environment.
 They can be microscopic bacteria or tiny fungi that aren't visible to the naked eyes.
 They live everywhere in the air, the water or the foods that we eat.

 The reason people culture IMO is because they help break down the organic matter in compost piles, reduce foul smell around ponds or chicken coops, and even fertilize plants in the garden fast and cost-effectively.

 People use native microbes because they have been adapted to the heat and cold of the local environment for a while, thus are potentially more resilient.
 These microbes are easy to 'catch' and reproduce fast.

 Another idea of these microbes is that the stuff that carry it is edible.
 Meaning, unlike chemical fertilizers, the fertilizer that we make with the microbes can actually be consumed safely by humans or other animals.
 It thus doesn't destroy but nurtures and encourages other life forms in running eco-system of the soil.
 In a way, it's like feeding yogurt to your soil.
 (Food = fertilizer, fertilizer = food).

 Through bio-mimicry using IMO, you can work in harmony with nature and achieve results which, would take years/decades or even centuries to achieve, in days/weeks/months right in your garden.